bigscience-workshop/lam/README.md

 - ✨ Suggesting datasets that might be of interest (see the [Wiki](https://github.com/bigscience-workshop/lam/wiki/contribute_data#what-kind-of-data-is-suitable-for-sharing-via-the-hub) for guidance on the kinds of data we're interested in)
 - 🤗 Making those datasets available via the Hugging Face Hub
+- 🤳🏾 Invite institutions with open datasets to join the hackathon
 - 📝 Documenting datasets by adding additional metadata and working on the [data cards](https://huggingface.co/docs/hub/datasets-cards) for those datasets.

 ## Joining the hackathon